eslint/eslint/docs/rules/no-empty-label.md

 # No empty labels

-Labelled statements are only used in conjunction with labelled break and continue statements.
+Labeled statements are only used in conjunction with labeled break and continue statements.
 ECMAScript has no goto statement.

 ## Rule Details